GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 ### 1.3.1 Use External Properties to control Configuration

+I have written extensively on it [here](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-05-14-external-properties.md).
+Basically there are three ways to inject external properties into your beans:

+- using the @Value annotation
+- through Spring’s Environment abstraction
+- through @ConfigurationProperties.

 ### 1.3.2 Demonstrate the purpose of Profiles

 ### 1.3.3 Use the Spring Expression Language (SpEL)